MikeHopcroft/data-flow/documentation/SPECIFICATION2.md

 last(Tuesday).plus(23, day).at('9:00am');
 ~~~

 **A note on date math:** There is some debate about whether LLMs can perform date math.
-Even if LLMs can perform date math, we may still benefit from convenience functions when deriving new dates from those returned from a service call. `SyncFunctions` are the only option for date math in scenarios that don't pass results back to the originating LLM for further processing (see [note on use vs return](#note-on-use-vs-return)).
+Even if LLMs can perform date math, we may still benefit from convenience functions when deriving new dates from those returned from a service call. `SyncFunctions` are the only option for date math in scenarios that don't pass results back to the originating LLM for further processing (see [note on use vs return keywords](#note-on-use-vs-return)).

 ## Discussion